SuvethaDevi2002/SONY-R.I.S.E/README.md

 **SONY R.I.S.E**

-This project is done for hackathon conducted by Sony
+This is ML task done for hackathon conducted by Sony